Tips - Avoiding the Phishing Net

 How can I protect myself from a phishing attack?

-- Be suspicious of any requests for your personal information!
-Notify the ITS Help Desk at firstname.lastname@example.org or 608.342.1400.
+- Be suspicious of any requests for your personal information.
+Forward suspicious messages to the ITS Help Desk at email@example.com .

-- Do not click on the links!
+- Do not click links or open attachments you are not expecting.
 You may inadvertently install viruses and spyware on your computer.

 - Learn to recognize commonly used phishing methods i.e. urging quick response or using a university logo that isn’t quite right.
 Check out these real-life examples for visual reference.

-REMEMBER: UW-Platteville will never ask you for your password or other personal information in an e-mail.
+REMEMBER: ITS will never ask you for your password or other personal information in an email.
 Never ever.
 Seriously!

 If you have questions, please contact the ITS Help Desk at 608.342.1400 or firstname.lastname@example.org.
 You may also visit the Help Desk on the first floor of the Karrmann Library.